AaronGerry/signalsdatabase/README.md

-# signalsdatabase
+# Signals Database

-- Companionship of technology, anthropomorphizing of robots/ machines (i.e., personality of services like Alexa and Siri: ["It’s so funny because I think ‘Oh wow, I am talking to a machine,’ but it doesn’t feel that way,”](http://www.wsj.com/articles/your-next-friend-could-be-a-robot-1476034599), affinity for robotic “pet” dogs, tools for elderly, baby robot that reads emotions)
+- Companionship of technology, anthropomorphizing of robots/ machines (i.e., personality of services like Alexa and Siri: ["It’s so funny because I think ‘Oh wow, I am talking to a machine,’ but it doesn’t feel that way,”](http://www.wsj.com/articles/your-next-friend-could-be-a-robot-1476034599), [affinity for robotic “pet” dogs](https://soundcloud.com/wonderland-podcast), [tools for elderly](http://joyforall.hasbro.com/en-us), [baby robot that reads emotions](http://www.reuters.com/article/us-toyota-robot-baby-idUSKCN1230BR)
 - AI (governing body/ open source/ evil dictator usage, concrete challenges paper)
 - Rise of smart machines/ systems/ robots (What are humans uniquely good at?
 What is our comparative advantage?
 And what is our place alongside these machines?)
 - Open access to information/ MOOCs